Managing YDB configuration

 # Fetch the cluster configuration

-ydb admin config fetch > dynconfig.yaml
+ydb admin cluster config fetch > dynconfig.yaml

 # Edit the configuration with your favorite editor